By Barbara Rainey

 The context for “I Heard the Bells on Christmas Day” is also the Civil War.
 War is hell.
 Listening to my father talk about it and having read countless books about wars and atrocities it is hard to imagine how anything good could every come from such destruction.

 He who promised “ … for those who love God all things work together for good, for those who are called according to His purpose” (Romans 8:28) has indeed brought good even from war and death.
 In 2020 when death has been a significant theme in our collective story and in mine personally, it is good to remember we are not alone in our suffering.

 Be sure to watch this video which tells more about the story behind “I Heard the Bells on Christmas Day.”
 I hope you will enjoy the beautifully arranged images as you listen to a song written for another era but perfectly at home in our own.
 Then share it widely with those you know.
 For such a time as this!

 May the hymns of Christmas bring you hope and give you courage to keep believing no matter what suffering is in your life today or in the future.

-For more reading on “I Heard the Bells on Christmas Day” including 2 stanzas written by Longfellow in the original poem but not included in the lyrics, click here: https://www.familylife.com/articles/topics/holidays/featured-holidays/christmas/the-bells-of-hope/
+To read more about “I Heard the Bells on Christmas Day” including two stanzas in the original poem but not included in the lyrics, click here.

 If you want to learn more about the fascinating stories behind many of our favorite Christmas hymns and carols, I highly recommend two books by Ace Collins: Stories Behind the Best-Loved Songs of Christmas and More Stories Behind the Best-Loved Songs of Christmas.